 Amanda and Mike answered each in turn about each photograph.
 Sometimes telling stories about what was happening in each.
 Danny was fascinated by every detail.
 He still wasn’t entirely convinced the kids in the pictures were the grownups in the room.

 With each new picture they flipped to, and each story they told, the bottles in each one slowly faded from their sight.
 Mike and Amanda once again saw their parents as they had a long time ago.
 As Danny was looking at them now.
 They sat on the floor in the empty apartment looking over each photo and answering all of Danny’s questions carefully.
 They found themselves laughing and remembering fond stories.
-They continued through the album as the sun disappeared.
+They continued through the album as the sun slowly disappeared.
 They only stopped when it became too dark to see.